jsta/glatos-spatial_workshop_materials/_episodes/04-raster-structure.md

 Plotting data with appropriate highlighting can help reveal patterns in bad values and may suggest a solution.
-Below, reclassification is used to highlight elevation values over 400m with a contrasting colour.
+Below, reclassification is used to highlight elevation values less than 0m with a contrasting colour.

 <img src="../fig/rmd-04-demo-bad-data-highlighting-1.png" title="plot of chunk demo-bad-data-highlighting" alt="plot of chunk demo-bad-data-highlighting" width="612" style="display: block; margin: auto;" />